Skip to Content

 Fake Amber Decorative Pendant

 There are numerous types of fake ambers.
-Organic chemistry gives a variety of different materials, which can be used as high-quality amber substituents.
+Organic chemistry provides a variety of materials that can be used as high-quality amber substituents.
 All of them are mostly resin- and plastic-based materials.

 Fake amber can be identified by greater density – it sinks in salt water.
 When scratched by a knife, fakes made of plastic will leave elastic chips, while real amber crumbles into small pieces.
 Fake amber does not produce a pine tree scent when rubbed or heated.
 Fake amber doesn’t glow under UV light.